Cunninghams Gap: History

-Recent
+Road transport

-Cunningham's Gap is part of the Cunningham Highway, a federally funded highway managed by the Queensland Department of Transport and Main Roads.
+Cunninghams Gap is part of the Cunningham Highway, a federally funded highway managed by the Queensland Department of Transport and Main Roads.
 Between December 2010 and March 2011, the Gap experienced over two metres of rainfall and it sustained an enormous amount of damage.
 The cost of repairing this seven kilometre stretch of road is projected to be $40 million.
 Work is being undertaken by the Department of Transport and Main Roads in partnership with engineering firm Coffey.